 - Magnesium and Potassium, plus Calcium, Sodium, Glucose, etc (All the latter are part of the Comprehensive Metabolic Profile–CMP blood test–as well.
 You can also ask for the RBC (Red Blood Cell) versions of Mag. and Pot, which measures cellular levels.
 For potassium, make sure the rubber tourniquet is not left on more than 60 seconds, says this study.
 Also note that the Buccal Mg lab test is finally available and seems to be more correlated to cardiac health than RBC Mg, but is expensive and not always easy to get.)
 You will want to be off these mineral supplements for several days so you can measure what your body is hanging onto.

 - Vitamin D3 (25-hydroxyvitamin D lab test…)

 - Sex hormones: progesterone, estrogen, testosterone, etc.

-- …plus others your doctor may recommend, including tests for Lyme disease, heavy metals, Candida, etc. Direct Labs below has testing for Neurotransmitters, which can go low if hypo from low stomach acid.
+- …plus others your doctor may recommend, including tests for Lyme disease, heavy metals, Candida, etc. Direct Labs below has testing for Neurotransmitters, which can go low from low stomach acid.